-Miyajima wood crafts Miyajima zaiku
+Miyajima woodwork Miyajima zaiku

-Elegant woodwork souvenirs for pilgrims to the Itsukushima Shrine
+Elegant woodwork souvenirs for pilgrims to the Itsukushima shrine

 General Production Process